Come on in,

 Will you take sides?

 No. The focus is on the co‑parenting system, not on who’s “right.”
-I help both parents understand patterns and make choices that support their child’s needs.
+I help both parents understand patterns and make helpful choices that support their child’s needs.

 Can co‑parenting therapy help if we disagree about everything?